Search This Blog

 WCW's Summer at Disney World in 1996

-Growing up, my parents took us to Disney World quite a few times.
+Growing up, my parents took us to Disney World several times.
 When we returned to the hotel each night, Dad and I would study the park maps and flip through the guidebooks before bed to plan our next day.
 I fell in love with the park's "Disney Magic" at a young age and still jump at any chance to spend time in The Magic Kingdom.

 I also began following professional wrestling at a very early age when I first saw NWA wrestling on television on Saturday night in 1989 or 90.
 The National Wrestling Alliance eventually morphed into World Championship Wrestling, and during the mid-90s, I noticed they began filming shows at Disney World!